 1. HAES challenges current scientific and cultural assumptions about weight.

 We’ve been led to believe that being overweight is unhealthy and an increased risk for mortality, when really, individuals with a BMI in that “overweight” range actually live longer than those in the “normal” range.
 We’ve also been led to assume that we are in 100% control of our weight through diet and exercise, when in reality biology dictates our set point, or the weight range our bodies naturally try to maintain through physiological mechanisms (more on this in my next blog!).
 Additionally, other factors, like socioeconomics, genetics, and stress have greater influence on weight than diet and exercise do.

 HAES challenges these misconceptions so we can let them go and move on to make peace with our bodies.

 2. HAES celebrates body diversity.

 HAES honors the fact that differences in body size should exist and there is no “normal” or “ideal” weight, size, or shape.
-Often times health professionals and people in general will see a person in a bigger body and think they are unhealthy or they did something to make themselves that size and they can "fix" it through diet and exercise.
-This is actually not the case.
-Our set points exist on spectrum of sizes because we're all meant to be different sizes.
+Often times health professionals (and people in general) will see a person in a bigger body and think they are unhealthy or they did something to make themselves that size and they can "fix" it through diet and exercise.
+This is actually not always the case.
+Our set points exist on a spectrum of sizes because we're all meant to be different sizes.
 Remember those growth charts for height and weight from when you were a kid or if you have kids currently?
 We all have different trajectories and aren't meant to be on that 50th percentile curve (that's why the 10th, 20th, 75th, 90th, etc. percentiles exist).
 Just like how it's normal that we're not all "average" height.